pasumarthi25bas10035-glitch/Flight-log-database/README.md

 Prevents incorrect or duplicate entries in the system.

 8. Portable Database
-Works with SQLite, MySQL, or MariaDB.
+Works with SQLite , MySQL , or MariaDB.
 Can run via Command Prompt, Python, or any database GUI tool.

 9. Lightweight & Easy to Use